 The issue is a collection of essays written by individuals representing different sectors and Cause areas in Winnipeg about their aspirations for our community and the potential role philanthropy might play in achieving them.
 All the essays are available in our special Centennial website and the full issue is on our Publications page.

 The Alloways’ Gift and Rosalie Favell’s Family Legacy

-Two new shows at the Winnipeg Art Gallery (WAG), commemorating The Foundation’s centennial anniversary, present two perspectives on the development of community in Winnipeg.
+From April to September, two shows at the Winnipeg Art Gallery (WAG), commemorating The Foundation’s centennial anniversary, presented two perspectives on the development of community in Winnipeg.

 Dalnavert Museum’s Elizabeth Alloway Lectures

 Elizabeth Alloway, a woman of courage and conviction, played an active philanthropic role in our community at a time when women could not vote.
 She and husband William established The Winnipeg Foundation in 1921.

 From February to December 2021, Dalnavert Museum, in collaboration with The Winnipeg Foundation’s Centennial Institute, presented a series of free public lectures focussing on the time period, the community, and the interests of Elizabeth Alloway including her special interest in the work of women and the well-being of children.

 On January 29, 2021, The Winnipeg Foundation premiered its 2021 Centennial Celebration special on Shaw Spotlight Winnipeg, featuring stories and highlights from its 2020 results and 2021 centennial.